 - provide education about ADA rights and the use of accessible transportation;

-- ensure the accessibility of all transportation services offered to the public, including through monitoring and enforcement of all public transportation providers and providing technical assistance to local transportation agencies and authorities; and
+- ensure the accessibility of all transportation services offered to the public, including through monitoring of all public transportation providers, enforcing regulations, and providing technical assistance to local transportation agencies and authorities; and

 - promote research on how to reduce paratransit service costs while improving quality and dependability.

 Specifically, the FTA should use its authority to:

 - impose meaningful sanctions for failures to comply with ADA regulations.

 Congress should also ensure the accessibility of all transportation services offered to the public by aggressively monitoring and enforcing timely ADA compliance by all transportation providers, including intercity and over-the-road buses.